OK, you have a search term you want a page to rank for. What do you do to make that happen?

 One last piece of metadata Google says is important: the URL.
 Check the URL for some pages, and you'll see something like:

 What's that page about?
-No way for the spider to tell.
+No way for the spider to tell, just from the URL.

 Now, here's the URL of a page on this site: